josuechinchilla/SNPware/README.md

 # SNPWare
 SNPware is a family of short bash scripts that allows to translate genotypes coded as GCTA or Illuimina Top Strand to AB coding.
 The scripts work using standard Illumina FinalReport files to create a "dictionary" of genotypes at each locus.
-The genotype "dictionary" is then used  to translate genotypes to the desire coding.
+The genotype "dictionary" is then used  to translate genotypes to the desired coding format.

-The methods in these scripts require a set of reference data (Illumina FinalReport files) and the genotypes to be transalted in LONG format.
+The methods in these scripts require a set of reference data (Illumina FinalReport files) and the genotypes to be translated in LONG format.

 ## Contents
 SNPWare includes 7 scripts: